Fortifications of Fez: Saadi era: controlling Fes

-Alaouite era: linking Fes el-Jdid with Fes el-Bali
+'Alawi era: linking Fes el-Jdid with Fes el-Bali

-The founder of the Alaouite dynasty, Moulay Rashid, took Fes in 1666 and made it his capital.
+The founder of the 'Alawi dynasty, Moulay Rashid, took Fes in 1666 and made it his capital.
 He set about restoring the city after a long period of neglect.
 He built the Kasbah Cherarda (also known as the Kasbah al-Khemis) to the north of Fes el-Jdid and of the Royal Palace in order to house a large part of his tribal troops.
-He also restored or rebuilt what became known as the Kasbah an-Nouar, which became the living quarters of his followers from the Tafilalt region (the Alaouite dynasty's ancestral home).
+He also restored or rebuilt what became known as the Kasbah an-Nouar, which became the living quarters of his followers from the Tafilalt region (the 'Alawi dynasty's ancestral home).
 For this reason, the kasbah was also known as the Kasbah Filala ("Kasbah of the people from Tafilalt").

 After Moulay Rashid's death Fes underwent another dark period, but from the reign of Moulay Muhammad ibn Abdallah onward it regained its power and prestige.
-The Alaouites continued to rebuild or restore various monuments, as well as to expand the grounds of the Royal Palace a number of times.
+The 'Alawis continued to rebuild or restore various monuments, as well as to expand the grounds of the Royal Palace a number of times.
 The final and most significant change to Fes's topography was made during the reign of Moulay Hasan I (1873-1894), who finally connected Fes el-Jdid and Fes el-Bali by building a walled corridor between them.
 Within this new corridor, between the two cities, lay new gardens and summer palaces used by the royals and the capital's high society, such as the Jnan Sbil Gardens.

 The outline of Fes el-Jdid (and of the Royal Palace inside it) was also altered many times in this period.
 In the 19th century, the creation of the vast Agdal Gardens to the west and the addition of the Bab Bou Jat Mechouar and the New Mechouar to the north all extended the perimeter of city and required the diversion of the Oued Fes river further north as well.

 Kasbahs and forts

 A number of fortresses and fortified enclosures were built across the city over many eras.
 The term "kasbah" (قَـصَـبَـة) was used to denote a large number of fortified enclosures ranging from small garrison forts to larger citadels, many of them named after the ethnic or geographic origin of the soldiers posted there.
-The term borj (برج), generally meaning "tower", was applied to a number of heavily fortified military structures and bastions, especially those of the Saadian era.
+The term borj (برج), generally meaning "tower", was applied to a number of heavily fortified military structures and bastions, especially those of the Saadi era.
 The following includes a list of the most important structures of either kind: